shnippi/CIL-road-segmentation/README.md

 ## Reproduce our Submission
 1. Train all 5 classical models on the data that we provide
 2. Create a submission using all 5 trained models using the ensemble.py script

+## Config Guide
+Here we describe what the different parameters represent